iMattPro/abbc3/README.md

 ## Discontinued Features:
 * BBCode posting page assignments (display on posting, on signature, on private message)
+* BBCode toolbar user options (no more compact mode or disabled mode)
 * Image Resizers
 * Removed BBCodes:
 	- Unable to convert: